-In their letter Simon Clarke MP, Minister for Local Government and Rebecca Pow MP, Minister for the Environment emphasise the need for access to public conveniences now more than ever.
+In their letter Simon Clarke MP, Minister for Local Government and Rebecca Pow MP, Minister for the Environment emphasis the need for access to public conveniences now more than ever.
 “Public hygiene is of the utmost importance, especially during the coronavirus pandemic, and enabling residents to access toilets safely is vital.
 Handwashing is an important activity to help prevent the spread of the virus.”

 The Ministers also highlight the difficulties that a lack of facilities can cause.
 “Closed toilets may also impact disproportionately on certain groups who for health reasons rely on access to public toilets to be able to leave their homes.
 They can also make life difficult for young families and people who work outside.”